Hi! Welcome to my home site. As my cyberspace

 Vysya Bank as its President (2001-04) and my corporate/Foundation role is with

 the GMR Group since 2005.
-I continue a small academic role as an Adjunct
+My current academic role is restricted to being an

-Professor since 1990 with Bocconi University, Milan, Italy.
+Adjunct Professor since 1990 with Bocconi University, Milan, Italy, and

 Collecting old and antique locks (as in pad locks) is my serious hobby.
 I have